TheSimPill/ViolationTool/notes.md

 The apostrophe throws off the html so the name on the website is not the same as in the excel sheets.
 Guam memorial doesn't have data on website at all.

+Having problem getting the logo for my program when I build it.
+Going to try giving it path to the logo again and then if that doesnt work I'll try letting user set path themself.

+Going to try path to logo way.
+May use mailjet to send emails.
+Posted on stack overflow about logo problem.
+May have to scrap the logo for now.